The EOS R5 is a new and pretty expensive camera from Canon. Starting at $3,899 it’s fair to ask, is the R5 worth the money?

 In order to achieve all that glorious speed the sensor has to be designed to dump data and cycle itself very quickly, much more quickly than the GFX 50S II sensor is able to.

-Now, if Canon wanted to, they could probably change the sensor design, slow it down, and focus the performance purely on the image quality and easily surpass what the GFX 50S II can do.
-But, they chose to give us end game speed over end game image quality.
-I’m sure at some point in the future the R5 will get improved upon, but for the time being what we have is basically a FF GFX 50S II that can shoot at 20 frames per second.
+At some point in the future the R5 will get improved upon, but for the time being what we have is basically a FF GFX 50S II that can shoot at 20 frames per second.
 In many ways you could say that the R5 turns the camera world on its head.
 The image is very nearly as good as the latest medium format cameras designed purely for image quality, yet it can also shoot as fast or faster than the best professional still image cameras on the market.

 Is it perfect?
 No, but if you work with it and use the correct focus modes I put 99% of errors in focus on the photographer.
 It is possible to get every shot at a wedding in focus if you’re just a little careful.
 It’s nothing like how it was with DSLR’s where if you got 50% of your shots in focus you’d be thrilled.
 With this camera it’s more like, wait, what?
 Did it actually miss focus on that shot?
 And let’s be clear, even when it “misses focus” it’s usually the case that it focused on the wrong object or person… So, technically not a focus miss but an incorrect focus if that makes sense.
 Once in awhile it will focus through to a bright object or a bright face behind my actual subject… But, the thing is I usually see the focus box in the wrong spot in the viewfinder so it’s possible to correct before pulling the trigger.
-All in all it is a stunningly accurate and reliable focusing camera.

 The R5 is typical Canon, the features it has are implemented properly but it doesn’t go too far beyond the necessities.
 The R5 does have a few extras that Canon has included for the first time like a basic focus stacking option which racks the focus of your lens for macros or other purposes (Canon provides software to do the stacking in post), and it adds some additional IBIS options that I appreciate such as the ability to dial in the focal length of your lens to tune the stabilization properly even when using an old manual focus lens with no electronics built in.
 For the most part though it’s pretty standard amongst the pantheon of 5 series cameras.
 It has the very useful rear wheel which I think pretty much everyone hated wasn’t included on the EOS R. And, it has the joystick for manipulating focus points.
 The last key feature people will ask about is the dual card slots.
 Another much talked about missing feature on the EOS R. Thankfully the R5 keeps most of the things that were great about the old 5 series and packages it all up in a far more powerful and compact design.
-Put the little RF 50mm f/1.8 on it with no battery grip and it almost feels weightless.
+Put the little RF 50mm f/1.8 on it with no battery grip and its very lightweight.
 But add on the battery grip and mount the RF 28-70mm f/2 and there’s no doubt you’re wielding a beast of a camera.

 Of course there are loads of other features like face detect AF, eye detect AF, selectable animal & person tracking, 8k RAW video, focus speed adjustments for video, excellent IBIS that makes a noticeable difference for a huge range of lenses, an excellent flip out rear touch screen, the ability to reassign the function of most of the buttons on the camera, DoF preview button, -6ev low light focusing, and the list goes on.